-It’s no secret: college students are a powerful political force.
+College students are a powerful political force.
 So in 2007, ONE launched the ONE Campus Challenge to propel this group into action and mobilize college students in the fight against extreme poverty.

 Meet the team responsible for planning and implementing the ONE Campus program.
 Got questions?
 Feel free to contact us here!

 Jen joined ONE in 2012 and serves as the Director for College Organizing.
 In this role, she leads the organizing and campaign strategy for ONE’s U.S. network of student activists.
 Jen graduated with a BA in Sociology and a minor in Women’s Studies from College of the Holy Cross in 2009, where she founded and led an Oxfam America club on campus and spent a year living in Spain.
 Prior to joining ONE, Jen worked as Regional Field Organizer at Bread for the World.
 She has also worked at Oxfam America, Oxfam International, and Catholic Charities.
 Jen lives in Washington DC but originally hails from Salem, Massachusetts where she developed a strong love for all things Halloween.
 She loves coffee, travel, art history, and interior design; and can often be spotted stopping to pet strangers’ dogs.Read more +